Table of Contents

 How People Find Your Product (Without Ads)

 Getting traffic doesn’t require being everywhere at once.
-For beginners, the goal isn’t maximum reach.
-It’s consistent visibility that you can actually maintain.
+For beginners, the goal isn’t maximum reach but consistent visibility that you can actually maintain.

-You don’t need to master every platform.
-Choosing one or two channels you can show up for regularly is far more effective than spreading yourself thin and burning out.
-Quality > quantity.
+Choosing one or two channels you can show up for regularly is far more effective than chasing reach across every platform.

 Traffic is a process, not a switch.